What’s the Best Software for Making Photo and Video Slideshows?

 The digitization of images has allowed the display of sequences of images to become completely automated, either using the passive displays of computer-driven displays or projectors using bright, cool LED lamps rather than hot and failure-prone incandescent bulbs.
 Passive displays have developed in size and brightness to the extent that they can act as outdoor advertising billboards and are commonly found in large sport and entertainment venues, where they screen video coverage of the ongoing event, as well as advertising and promotional material

 As digital storage has become cheaper, video has become as easy to acquire as still images, via smartphones and digital cameras, and the capability to display recorded videos is included in almost all computing devices.
-The term ‘slideshow’ now includes presentation of multiple digital video and image items, perhaps with a soundtrack.
+The term ‘slideshow’ now includes presentation of multiple digital video and image items, perhaps with a soundtrack, with progression through the presentation controlled by the user.
 There is an abundance of software for creating such presentations, which are widely used in business, education, training and the domestic environment.
 Mobile devices (phones and tablets) have good built-in image and video display facilities for items recorded on the device.

 This review covers software which is helpful in creating a slideshow.